agateau/tmc2/README.md

 Based on <http://charlesleifer.com/blog/saturday-morning-hack-a-little-note-taking-app-with-flask/>

-## quoteimport
+## quoteimport.py

-`quoteimport` lets you import quotes from a JSON file.
+`quoteimport.py` lets you import quotes from a JSON file.
 The JSON file must have the following format:

     {
         "quotes": [